Note:

 • Ensuring our customers can transact safely, protecting customers from fraud and scams.

-• Keeping customers’ money and personal data safe and secure by managing cyber risks.
+• Keeping customers’ money and personal data safe and secure.

 • Providing a range of ways for customers to raise concerns.